 - Should you attend a Junior College first?

 Most students take out student loans to help pay for college and often they’re necessary.
 However, taking on crushing student loans for a couple of years of athletic competition, and no degree, may not be the best option.
 I believe it is our job as parents to protect and advise our 18-year-olds.
 Don’t be afraid to have difficult conversations, infusing realism into what can feel like a dream world when your athlete is chased by college coaches for their teams.

 Figure out if your child can afford student loans

 Now, this doesn’t mean you can’t afford private schools or state schools for that matter.
-It does mean, do your research and understand what exactly is being offered and how much you will actually have to pay now and repay later.
+It does mean, doing your research and understanding what exactly is being offered and how much you will actually have to pay now and repay later.

 Here are three helpful questions as your child considers taking on student loans: